SampsonCrowley/api_view_versions/SECURITY.md

 ## Reporting a Vulnerability

-If you think you have a security vulnerability, please submit the issue and the details to https://hackerone.com/versioncake
+If you think you have a security vulnerability, please submit the issue and the details to github issues.